gerddie/apitrace/frametrim/frametrim.markdown

 * In the HL2 startup all text is missing

 * in CIV5 the terrain tiles are not retained and some icons are not drawn correctly, this is probably a texture attachement problem.
+One can work around this by selecting a series of frames.
+The current implementation will put all calls of a continuous series of frames in to the setup frame extept the calls from the last frame of such a series, this will go into an extra frame

 * Sauerbraten has some incorrect geometry

-* Portal2 has some geometry missing
+* Portal2 has some geometry missing, but this can also be fixed like Civ5 by specifying a range of frames including the setup frame that can be identified by using qapitrace.
+Setup frames usually ha a significant larger number of calls like other frames.

 * GolfWithYourFriends uses GL_COPY_WRITE_BUFFER, but apparently only to map the buffer and write data to it, and not for its actual purpouse (glCopyBufferSubData)
-  - it also uses glVertexAttrib4fv
-  - the VertexAttribPointer calls are broken after trimming

 ## Notes for optimization

 * when mapping with GL_MAP_INVALIDATE_BUFFER_BIT we can drop earlier mapping or subdata calls

+## TODO

+* glBundBufferRange
+* glVertexAttrib[1-4].*
+* glCopyTexSubImage2D